ibrahimdogruer/TicTacToe-with-AI-NW/README.md

 # TicTacToe-with-AI-NW
-c#'ta geliştirilen bir Tic Tac Toe oyunu.
+A Tic Tac Toe game with AI and Network.
+Developed in c#.